qingchen1984/ProxyDNS/readme.txt

 support ipv6 server&client
-add error checking for atoi etc re-add working config file loader udp connection tracking use a random server from a list
+add error checking for atoi etc re-add working config file loader klibc web interface for config dhcp or not, etc udp connection tracking use a random server from a list support a5-v11 etc use smaller kernel